shader-slang/slang/docs/target-compatibility.md

 ## SM6.5 Wave Intrinsics

 SM6.5 Wave Intrinsics are supported, but requires a downstream DXC compiler that supports SM6.5.
 As it stands the DXC shipping with windows does not.

+## WaveShuffle

+WaveShuffle is an intrinsic added to the Slang stdlibrary to expose the glsl `subgroupShuffle` intrinsics and allow loosened requirements on laneId.

+In `HLSL` requires the `laneId` must be 'dynamically uniform' across the wave.
+WaveShuffle has the same functionality but relaxes this restriction.

+`WaveReadLaneAt` most obviously maps to `subgroupBroadcast` in GLSL.
+This has the extra restriction the index must be compile time consts.
+With SPIR-V 1.4 it is allowed to be 'dynamically uniform', but doesn't work on current glslang.

 ## Tesselation